frostedechoes/canneddragons/_posts/2024-12-14-the-man-who-would-be-king.md

 One of my all-time favorite films is John Huston’s *The Man Who Would Be King*.
 I was first introduced to the movie adaptation of the [Rudyard Kipling short story](https://en.wikipedia.org/wiki/The_Man_Who_Would_Be_King) from 1888 by my English teacher in my senior year of high school.
-Kipling’s novel encapsulates some of the folly and hubris of the [British adventures in Afghanistan](https://en.wikipedia.org/wiki/1842_retreat_from_Kabul) in the 19th century by infusing its characters with the attitudes of empire.
+Kipling’s story encapsulates some of the folly and hubris of the [British adventures in Afghanistan](https://en.wikipedia.org/wiki/1842_retreat_from_Kabul) in the 19th century by infusing its characters with the attitudes of empire.
 In the film, Michael Caine and Sean Connery play British ex-military who dream much and doubt little.
 They set their sites on bringing the martial prowess learned in their earlier days to a remote area of Afghanistan known as Kafiristan to form their own kingdom.

 <!--more-->